MacWallet/MacWallet/README.md

 -------

 - Mike Hearn (Father of bitcoinj) for support
-- Hive Developers for creating BitcoinJFramrwork
+- Hive Developers for creating BitcoinJFramework